jk13xyz/cloudlog-docker/README.md

 ## Cronjobs

 All cronjobs are set by the Dockerfile.
 They don't need to be manually enabled.
-They also cannot be changed manually.
+They can be updated, but this is a hassle.
 I use these settings because they made the most sense to me.
 The spacing is done to ensure the scripts don't run concurrently and cause time-outs.

 The set cronjobs and runtimes are: